 Brennan, Susan E., Ph.D., 1990, Stanford University: Language production and comprehension in spoken dialogue; multimodal communication; speech disfluencies; human/computer interaction; computational linguistics; eye gaze as a measure of language processing and as a cue in conversation.
 Cognitive Science Program

-Canli, Turhan, Ph.D., 1993, Yale University: The genetic and neural basis of personality and emotion.
+Canli, Turhan, Director of the Integrative Neuroscience Program, Ph.D., 1993, Yale University: The genetic and neural basis of personality and emotion.
 Integrative Neuroscience Program, Director of the SCAN Center

 Davila, Joanne, Director of Clinical Training Program, Ph.D., 1993, University of California, Los Angeles: Development and course of interpersonal functioning and psychopathology (especially depression) among adolescents and adults; Romantic competence among adolescents and adults; Romantic relationship education for adolescents and young adults; Well-being among LGBT individuals.
 Clinical Program

-Gerrig, Richard, Director of Graduate Studies, Ph.D., 1984, Stanford University: Psycholinguistics; text understanding and representation; nonconventional language; cognitive experiences of narrative worlds.
+Gerrig, Richard, Interim Dean of the Graduate School, Ph.D., 1984, Stanford University: Psycholinguistics; text understanding and representation; nonconventional language; cognitive experiences of narrative worlds.
 Cognitive Science Program

-Levy, Sheri, Chair, Ph.D., 1998, Columbia University, Prejudice and stigma based on age, ethnicity, gender, race, sexual orientation, socioeconomic status; beliefs systems and intergroup relations; role models; social identity and transitions; student engagement in STEM fields, Social and Health Program
+Levy, Sheri, Chair, Ph.D., 1998, Columbia University, Ageism and aging; Prejudice and stigma; beliefs systems and intergroup relations; role models; social identity and transitions; student engagement in STEM fields, Social and Health Program

 O’Leary, Susan G., Emerita, Ph.D., 1972, Stony Brook University: Theoretical and applied research on discipline practices in the home; prevention and early intervention vis-a-vis oppositional and conduct-disordered children.
 Clinical Program